-All internationally educated geoscience applicants must submit an application to World Education Services (WES) for a document-by-document ICAP credential evaluation.
-Click here for step-by-step instruction on how to submit a WES Application.
-CLick here for step-by-step instructions on how to upgrade from ECA to an ICAP evaluation.
-To submit an application for a WES credential evaluation click here WES-APEGS and follow the instructions.
+All internationally educated geoscience applicants must apply to World Education Services (WES) for a course-by-course ICAP credential evaluation.
 You must include all non-Canadian university education that is relevant to geoscience as part of the WES credential evaluation.
 You must choose APEGS as a recipient of the report and then WES will provide APEGS with secure electronic access to your credential evaluation and copies of the verified academic documents that were assessed.
 You do not need to provide us with a copy of your assessment!

-If you already have an Educational Credential Assessement (ECA) report completed by WES for immigration purposes, then you must upgrade to the standard document-by-document report.
-You also request a duplicate report and selecet APEGS as a recipient of that report.
+If you already have an Educational Credential Assessment (ECA) report completed by WES for immigration purposes, then you must upgrade to the ICAP course-by-course report.
+You must also request a duplicate report and select APEGS as a recipient of that report.

 *Exceptions to WES requirement:

 Step 3: Mail proof of ID document to APEGS

-You must provide proof of your identity by completing the guarantor form and sending it to APEGS by mail.
+You must provide proof of your identity by completing the guarantor form and sending it to APEGS by mail (post).

-If you do not know a professional member of APEGS who can be a guarantor, a staff member at the APEGS office can sign your form.
-You must bring the guarantor form and you government issued photo ID to the APEGS office.
+If you do not know a professional engineer or geoscientist registered in Canada who can be a guarantor, a staff member at the APEGS office can sign your form.
+You must bring the guarantor form and your government issued photo ID to the APEGS office*.
 If you do not bring your ID with you the staff cannot sign the form. *This option is not currently available because the APEGS office is closed because of the COVID-19 pandemic.

-Proof of ID must be sent to the APEGS office by mail.
+Proof of ID must be sent to the APEGS office by mail (post).
 Faxed or scanned copies are not acceptable.

 Step 4: Academic Assessment

-A flow chart depicting the Academic Assessment Process for international graduates may help you to understand the process.
-The Academic Assessment requires that you pay a fee of $210 (in addition to the member-in-training application fee) and submit the following to APEGS by email:
+The Academic Assessment requires that you pay a fee of $210 including tax (in addition to the member-in-training application fee) and submit the following to APEGS by email:

 iii.
 Official Program Syllabi